Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 For me it takes 10min and all things are done and the project with above listed advantages :smile: is ready.

-And plz don't forget that the harmonic and great `interaction` from all libraries and ... is the `greatest` advantage for the developer and customer.
+And plz don't forget that the `greatest` advantage in a project is the harmonic `interaction` from all libraries and components.